ambitioninc/kmatch/docs/language_overview.rst

             ['<', 'k3', 5],
             ['<', 'k4', 5],
         ]],
+        ['!?', 'k5']
     ]]

-The above matches dictionaries that have keys 'k1' and 'k2' greater than 4 or keys 'k3' and 'k4' less than 5.
+The above matches dictionaries that have keys 'k1' and 'k2' greater than 4 or keys 'k3' and 'k4' less than 5 or no keys named 'k5'.